Laboratory-Imaging/JOBS-examples/NIS_v6.10/34-Acquire_until/README.md

 # Acquire until a condition is met

 The goal of this example is to run an experiment until a condition is met.

+In the following examples we will use  the Number of cells or the Standard Error (SE) of the equivalent diameter feature as the termination condition.
+There are many other examples which use different condition.
+Acquire until:
+- most of the cells are dead,
+- cells are bleached,
+- ...

 > [!NOTE]
 > This example is shown on simulated devices - it doesn't require any real hardware for trying it out.